freeipa/freeipa/workshop.rst

 they are trying to access (or its *host groups*), and (optionally) the service being accessed.

-In this module, we will define an HBAC policy that restricts access to ``client.ipademo.local`` to members of the ``sysadmin`` user group.
+In this unit, we will define an HBAC policy that restricts access to ``client.ipademo.local`` to members of the ``sysadmin`` user group.